Dyson V12 Detect Slim Review

 Hard floor results

-The Dyson V12 works best on hard floors with the laser slim roller attachment, one of the best I’ve tested for cleaning hard floors.
+The Dyson V12 works best on hard floors with the laser slim roller attachment, one of the best I’ve tested for hard-floor cleaning.

 Dyson is the pioneer of the soft roller tool.
 The slim roller is another innovation, with the bright green LED accentuating almost invisible dust better than any LED-equipped stick vacuum.